zk-phi/phi-components/src/usage/installation.md

 You may add `phi-components` to your project in three different levels:

-1. as a CSS-only design system
+1. As a pure-CSS design system
-2. as a framework-agnostic custom elements (Web Components)
+2. As a framework-agnostic custom element library
-3. as a Preact components
+3. As a Preact components library

-## 1. As a CSS-only design system
+## 1. As a pure-CSS design system
 ### With package manager

 Add this package to your project: